pierpaolo28/pierpaolo28.github.io/_publications/Thoughts.md

         <h3 class="thought-title">The End of Tool Mastery</h3>
       </div>
       <div class="thought-content">
-        <p>For the last twenty years, professional value was often calculated by one’s ability to navigate a static interface.
+        <p>For the last twenty years, professional value was often calculated by one's ability to navigate a static interface.
 If you spent a decade memorizing the intricacies of Photoshop or the complex syntax of early coding frameworks, you possessed a moat.
 You held the keys to the castle because the castle walls rarely moved.</p>
         <p>We are entering a period where the interface is fluid, but the underlying logic remains constant.
 To remain relevant, we must decouple our identity from the tools we employ and anchor it in the concepts they represent.</p>
         <p>Tools will inevitably simplify until they become invisible.
 When the mechanism of creation is democratized, understanding first principles becomes the only differentiator.</p>
       </div>